nnlevy/quizbiz/PROJECT_SCOPE.md

 - Expand tests or linting to cover Worker render helpers and client-side JS to catch regressions before deploy.

 ## Next prompt for continuation
-Use this prompt with the next agent to operationalize the Dec 2025 audit requirements:
+Use this prompt with the next agent to operationalize the Dec 2025 audit requirements while aligning changes to the existing Cloudflare Worker pages, wizards, and bill-analysis flows documented above:

 ```
 Hardening tasks